 The NDSU Libraries continue to be the academic center of the university by providing their services at the Main Library, Business Learning Center, Germans from Russia Heritage Collection, Klai Juba Wald Architectural Studies Library, NDSU Archives, P.N.
 Haakenson Health Sciences Library and NDSU Nursing at Sanford Health Library.
 The Libraries provide stimulating environments that nurture curiosity and create lifelong learners.

-Our staff and librarians are our most valuable resource and we are committed to serving and assisting you in the timely completion of your academic work, research, and projects.
+Our staff and librarians are the most valuable resource and we are committed to serving and assisting you in the timely completion of your academic work, research, and projects.
 The Libraries are more than simply a space to study or to store books.
 Our libraries offer an exciting array of services, resources, and facilities to meet student and faculty educational and research needs.
 Services include: 3D Printing, areas for group or quiet study, Presentation Studio, reference and research services, and more.
 The Main Library building also houses the Math Emporium, Center for Writers, the Honors Program, Disability Services, and the Ombudsperson Office.

 Please come visit us at one of the NDSU Libraries locations or contact a librarian to explore how we can be a vital part of your experience at North Dakota State University.